PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 ## Cooperative scheduling

 The process just described is also known as cooperative scheduling[^cooperative_scheduling] where a scheduler decides which task gets to run next after the currently running task cooperates by yielding control back to the scheduler when specific operations are performed, like calling a function `sleep(ms)` for example.
 In contrast to cooperative scheduling, there is a type of scheduling known as preemptive scheduling where a task is interrupted by the scheduler without the need for cooperation[^preemptive_scheduling].
-Preemptive schedulers are the type of scheduler used to schedule processes that will be found in most operating systems.
+Preemptive scheduler is the type of scheduler used to schedule processes that will be found in most operating systems.

-The main problem with cooperative scheduling is that a rogue task can block a thread or even the whole runtime depending on how many threads the runtime are available for the runtime to use.
+The main problem with cooperative scheduling is that a rogue task can block a thread or even the whole runtime depending on how many threads are available for the runtime to use.

 ## Coroutines

-Coroutines allow program execution to be stopped and then resumed at a later time.
+What i've been calling a task is also knwon as a coroutine.
+Coroutines allow program execution to be stopped and then resumed at a later time, a property that allows the runtime to stop and resume task execution.

 ## Go and stackful coroutines

-Go has [goroutines] which are a cheap lightweight thread abstraction managed by the [Go runtime][^nindalf_how_goroutines_work].
-They are usually executed over several threads based on how many cores are available in the system.
+Go has [goroutines] which are a cheap lightweight thread abstraction managed by the Go runtime[^nindalf_how_goroutines_work].
+Goroutines can be multiplexed over several threads based on how many cores are available in the system.
+They also work in a single thread context.

-On Linux, threads usually have a stack size of 2MB[^pthread_create] and the action of switching between threads is called [context switching][context_switch] which involves transitioning into [kernel mode][kernel] and [syscalls][syscall], then copying several registers[^nindalf_how_goroutines_work], stack pointer and program counter and storying them away so the thread can resume execution at a later time.
-Turns out that creating threads and switching between them can provide significant overhead.
+On Linux, threads usually have a stack size of 2MB[^pthread_create] and the action of switching between threads kown as [context switching][context_switch] which involves transitioning into [kernel mode][kernel] and [syscalls][syscall], then copying several registers[^nindalf_how_goroutines_work], stack pointer and program counter and storying them away so the thread can resume execution at a later time.
+Turns out that creating threads and switching between them can provide significant overhead due to the transitioning from user mode to kernel mode and the need to copy the thread context.

-Goroutines use a technique known as `M:N` scheduling, [green threads] or stackful coroutines where `M` goroutines, which are also known as tasks or lightweight threads, are multiplexed over `N` system threads.
+Goroutines use a technique known as `M:N` scheduling where `M` goroutines, which are also known as tasks or lightweight threads, are multiplexed over `N` system threads.
 The tasks, that need to hold less maintenance state, cooperate with a scheduler that runs in [user mode][protection_ring] which removes the need to switch to kernel-mode whenever a task needs to run.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17282221/194678599-544514e5-1bf9-4f68-b17c-e19c8a333654.png" />